Moonflight (song)

 "Moonflight" is a song written and originally recorded by Vik Venus (Alias: Your Main Moon Man) in 1969.
 It is a 'break-in' song, with popular hits of the day interspersed at humorous points throughout the song in response to spoken-word prompts, in the style of Dickie Goodman, who had many such hits.

 "Moonflight" became a hit during the summer of '69, reaching #38 U.S. Billboard and #23 Cash Box.
 It also charted in Canada, where it reached #20.
 It did best in South Africa, however, where it reached #7.

 The song was Venus' only hit record.
-However, a follow-up song, also moon-landing themed, was released entitled "Moonjack."
-The featured 'break-in' songs, however, were sampled in the style of Alvin & the Chipmunks.
+However, a follow-up song, also Moon-landing themed, was released entitled "Moonjack".
+The featured 'break-in' songs, however, were sampled in the style of Alvin and the Chipmunks.

-Dickie Goodman also did a moon-landing themed song entitled "Luna Trip."
+Dickie Goodman also did a Moon-landing themed song entitled "Luna Trip".

 Chart history

 Songs

 The songs sampled (in order) are: